OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ABOUT THE FESTIVAL

-Glasgow Film Festival is one of the top three film festivals in the UK, boasting over 40,000 admissions in 2014.
+Glasgow Film Festival is one of the top three film festivals in the UK, boasting over 40,000 admissions.

 Our approach is to put the filmmaker and the audience at the heart of our programme and establish quality of opportunities for both.
 We view the Glasgow Film Theatre (GFT) as the hub of the Festival whilst reaching out across the city to support curatorial talent in both individuals and other organisations.